Plugin Components

 Unless you prefer to build everything from scratch, we recommend using Plate UI to get started.
 Plate UI is a collection of components that you can copy into your app and modify to suit your needs.

-In most respects, the process of adding components to your editor is the same regardless of whether you use Plate UI or build your own components from scratch.
+The process of creating and registering components is similar whether you use Plate UI or build your own from scratch.

 Defining Components

-Note that the children prop must be rendered unconditionally in order for the editor to work correctly, including for void nodes.
+Ensure the children prop is rendered unconditionally for the editor to function correctly, even for void nodes.

 return (